iheartradio/play-swagger/README.md

 #### Is play java supported?

-you can generate module definition from java POJO by setting the flag:
+you can generate models definition from java POJO by setting the flag:
 ```
   playJava := true
 ```